52.5 F

 WVS members and family members gather to discuss local support systems, Southfield, MI

-Why Recreational Therapy and Advocacy Events
+Why Healthy Habits and Advocacy Events

 “Listen,” she says, “I don’t want to sit around and talk, and I’m pretty sure that most vets feel that way.
 Let’s get together and do something- and walk away feeling happy.”